FrankoATR/TetrisChafa/README.md

 I want to share it with the game developer community.

 ## Game Controls
-PC: arrows, space and left click.
+PC: arrows, space, z, x, and left click.

 ## Table of Contents
 * [General Info](#general-information)